DhareshP/dso-pipeline-terraform/README.md

 ├── .env.example                  # Example .env file for local Spring Boot app environment variables ├── pom.xml                       # Maven build file for Spring Boot app └── README.md                     # This Readme file
-CI/CD Workflow (deploy.yml)
+6. CI/CD Workflow (.github/workflows/deploy.yml)
-The deploy.yml workflow orchestrates the entire pipeline:
+The deploy.yml workflow orchestrates the entire pipeline.
+It is configured to:

-Trigger: Initiates on push events to the main branch.
+Trigger: Initiate on push events to the main branch.

-Build: Compiles the Spring Boot application and packages it into a JAR file.
+Build: Compile the Spring Boot application and package it into a JAR file.

-Artifact: Creates a JAR artifact ready for deployment.
+Artifact: Create a JAR artifact ready for deployment.

-OWASP Dependency-Check: Runs a scan on the project dependencies to identify security vulnerabilities.
+OWASP Dependency-Check: Run a scan on the project dependencies to identify security vulnerabilities.

-Terraform Apply: Executes Terraform commands to provision AWS infrastructure and deploy the application.
+Terraform Apply: Execute Terraform commands to provision AWS infrastructure and deploy the application.

-Security Scanning (OWASP Dependency-Check)
+7. Security Scanning (OWASP Dependency-Check)
-To ensure the security of our application, OWASP Dependency-Check is integrated into the CI pipeline.
+OWASP Dependency-Check is integrated into the CI pipeline to ensure application security.
 This tool automatically scans the project's dependencies for publicly disclosed vulnerabilities, providing an early warning system for potential security risks.
-The scan results are part of the workflow output, allowing developers to address issues before deployment.
+Scan results are included in the workflow output, facilitating proactive vulnerability remediation.

-Terraform Provisioning
+8. Terraform Provisioning
-The terraform/ directory contains all the Infrastructure as Code (IaC) definitions:
+The terraform/ directory contains all Infrastructure as Code (IaC) definitions for AWS resources.

-main.tf:
+8.1. main.tf
 Defines the AWS region as ap-south-1.

-Provisions an AWS S3 bucket for storing application artifacts (like logs) or other data.
+Provisions an AWS S3 bucket for storing application artifacts (e.g., logs).

 Creates an AWS EC2 instance to host the Spring Boot application.